hpsaturn/hpsaturn.github.io/_posts/2020-12-20-raspberrypi-ascii-weather-station.md

 # RaspberryPi ASCII Weather Station

 The next guide reach that RaspberryPi launch a Go program that show the current weather and 3 days of weather forecast.
-I'm using a fork from [wego](https://github.com/hpsaturn/wego) developed by [Schachmat](https://github.com/schachmat).
+I'm using a fork that I did from [wego](https://github.com/hpsaturn/wego) developed by [Schachmat](https://github.com/schachmat).
 The main program is the only program that run in the Pi, for that I forced it to start with xinit on full screen, also I included some improvments for:

 - [x] No window manger (only xinit with fullscreen mod)
-- [x] disbled extra system services
+- [x] disabled extra system services
 - [x] improved system logs only in memory
 - [x] disabled some devices for improve power consumption
-- [x] fast boot improvments
+- [x] fast boot improvements

 <a href="" target="_blank"><img src="{{ site.url }}/assets/img/ascii_weather_station.jpg" align="center"></a>